Netflix/consoleme/README.md

 # ConsoleMe

-ConsoleMe makes multi-account AWS easier for your end-users and cloud administrators.
+ConsoleMe strives to be a multi-account AWS swiss-army knife, making AWS easier for your end-users and cloud administrators.
 It is designed to consolidate the management of multiple accounts into a single web interface.
 It allows your end-users and administrators to get credentials / console access to your different accounts, depending on their authorization level.
 It provides mechanisms for end-users and administrators to both request and manage permissions for IAM roles,